 The presentation examines audiovisual materials from the Judaica project, led by Ben Spatz, which explores jewish identity through audiovisual embodied research, as well as a new collaboration between Spatz and a lab run by actor-musician Jed Wentz at the Leiden University.

-* all Judaica clips in this talk are from the published Songwork Catalogue
+Note: All Judaica clips in this talk are from the published Songwork Catalogue.